Excerpt 3, A Seat for the Rabble

 She drew even deeper into the safety of his embrace.
 Only Praise Whoreson could upset her.
 Covered in mud and his own filthy rags, the idiot tried desperately for her attention.

-“Round, round it spins,” Praise sang his riddle to her, his favorite since his mother had passed, “until off it rolls again.”
+“Round, round it spins,” Praise sang his wheel rhyme, his favorite since his mother had passed, “until off it rolls again.”

 His pustule-covered face and yellow teeth frightened her, but there was a childlike innocence to the man that made her and every other villager worry over him.

 Sara watched the idiot from her perch in Caleb’s arms.
-“Don’t you like to sing anything else, Praise?”
+“Don’t you have any other rhymes you like, Praise?”

 He nodded eagerly.
 “Round, round it spins.”